Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Optimal Precoders

 \subsection{Additional Constraints}

-The proposed proposed precoders are purely oriented to minimizing the CRB of the AoD and/or AoA.
-However, in practice some aditional constraints may be desired, such as null steering towards certain directions in order to mitigate multi user interference or cancel certain paths.
+The proposed precoders are purely designed to minimize the CRB of the AoD and/or AoA.
+However, in practice some aditional constraints may be desired, such as null steering towards certain directions in order to mitigate multiuser interference or cancel certain paths.
 Next, it is shown how some of these constraints can easily be added to the original optimization problems.